Matching Learned Causal Effects of Neural Networks with Domain Priors: Ablation Studies and Analysis

 \section{Ablation Studies and Analysis}

-We now report our results from ablation studies that study various aspects of CREDO, such as how CREDO behaves under different priors for the same problem, time complexity analysis, etc. \paragraph{Enforcing Monotonicity with Different Priors}
+We now report our results from ablation studies that study various aspects of CREDO, such as how CREDO behaves under different priors for the same problem, time complexity analysis, etc.

-Using heart disease dataset~\cite{Dua:2019}, we show how our method can be used when it is known that the prior shape is monotonic, but the exact slope of the monotonic prior is not known.
+\textbf{Enforcing Monotonicity with Different Priors:} Using heart disease dataset~\cite{Dua:2019}, we show how our method can be used when it is known that the prior shape is monotonic, but the exact slope of the monotonic prior is not known.
 In particular, we show that we are able to match any assumed shape of the monotonic prior in this setting.
 (This raises questions on how a given prior can be validated for correctness, which is an interesting direction of future work by itself.)
 Fig \ref{fig:multiple_priors} shows the results, where CREDO is able to match any of the different priors.
-In such scenarios, one can choose a parametrization of the prior that maximizes generalization performance, while respecting domain knowledge. \paragraph{Is CREDO always useful?}
+In such scenarios, one can choose a parametrization of the prior that maximizes generalization performance, while respecting domain knowledge.

+\textbf{Time Complexity:} All experiments were conducted on one NVIDIA GeForce 1080Ti GPU.
+We compared the training time of ERM and CREDO.
+On the Boston Housing dataset, ERM takes 36.02secs while CREDO takes 40.40secs to train for 100 epochs.
+On AutoMPG, ERM takes 16.39secs while CREDO takes 17.70secs to train for 50 epochs.
+CREDO trains in almost the same time as ERM with a marginal increase, while providing the benefit of causal regularization.